 Carpooling

 Because the park is so busy (especially in July and August!), it’s highly recommended that you carpool as much as possible during your elopement.
-Popular locations in the park get crowded midday and it can be next to impossible to find parking at some locations during the peak season.
+Popular locations in the park get crowded midday, and it can be next to impossible to find parking at some locations during the peak season.

 What to Expect When You Elope in Yellowstone